A complete derived invariant and silting theory for graded gentle algebras: Graded gentle algebras and partially wrapped Fukaya categories

-\begin{Def} Let $(S,M, \eta)$ be a marked surface. \begin{enumerate}[\rm(1)] \item A \emph{graded admissible dissection} $\zD$ of $ (S,M)$ is a collection of pairwise non-intersecting (in the interior of $S$) admissible arcs on $S$ such that these arcs cut $S$ into polygons each of which has exactly one boundary segment, see Figure \ref{figure:simpleclosedcurves}.
-We may assume that $\eta$ is transverse to each of the arcs in $\Delta$ (this is always possible up to homotopy).
+\item An \emph{admissible dissection} $\zD$ on $S$ is a collection of arcs on $S$, which are pairwise non-intersecting in $S$, such that these arcs cut $S$ into polygons each of which contains exactly one stop, see Figure \ref{Fig:cutpolygon}.
+We note that $\eta$ imposes an integer grading on the boundary segments and we may and will assume that $\eta$ is transverse to each of the arcs in $\Delta$, compare Remark \ref{Rem:uptohomotopy} (2). \item An {\it admissible collection} is a collection of arcs on $S$ which can be completed into an admissible dissection. \end{enumerate} \end{Def}